Let's communicate with our environment

 Sensor Technology and Data Acquisition

-Development of measurement systems using microcontrollers and computers.
+Development of measurement systems using sensors, microcontrollers and computers.

 Data Analysis and Visualization